 ULTRASOUND

-Ultrasound, also called sonography, uses sound waves to develop ultrasound images of what's going on inside the body.
+Ultrasound, also called sonography, uses sound waves to develop ultrasound images of internal organ conditions.

 An instrument called a transducer emits high-frequency sound, inaudible to human ears, and then records the echoes as the sound waves bounce back to determine the size, shape, and consistency of soft tissues and organs.

 This information is relayed in real time to produce images on a computer screen.
-This is an invaluable tool that will help diagnose and treat your pet.
+This is an invaluable diagnostic tool that will help in the detection of disease so that a plan for treatment can be formulated quickly.